 Another way you can assuage the symptoms of depression is simply by chanting or humming.
 A 2016 study from the Department of Psychology at Macquarie University in Sydney, Australia, indicated that chanting “om” for 10 minutes can help reduce stress, anxiety, and depressive symptoms while improving attention and enhancing positive mood.
 Listening to a sound therapy class online can have the same effect.

 Affirmations are another technique directed at the self, which are meant to calm, soothe and motivate and offer a sense of relief and perspective.

 Repeating ‘I will feel good again’ or ‘I listen to my body’ reminds you that depressive episodes won’t last forever.
 The popular Lovingkindness Meditation focuses on eliminating some of the negative thoughts that are common during depression and repeating these phrases: “May I be happy, may I be safe, may I be healthy, peaceful and strong, may I give and receive appreciation today.
 May I be happy.”

-“A thing that really helped me was seeing a separation between myself and depression,” says Matt Haig, the British author and mental health advocate.
+“A thing that really helped me was seeing a separation between myself and depression,” he says.
 “I used to say ‘Oh, I’m a depressive’ or ‘I’m a bit of a depressive’ and that is a very toxic way of looking at it, because your identity becomes the depression.
 If you are in a hurricane, you are not the hurricane.
 You are the thing going through the hurricane.”